ThorNolan/AJAX-Gif-Finder/README.md

 + Based on keyword searches from user input, I make AJAX calls to the GIPHY API to generate relevant gifs.

-+ Build using the Bootstrap CDN for general page layout and added responsiveness, as well as the animate.css CDN for a few css animations.
-The hover effect for buttons came from Hover.css.
++ Build using the Bootstrap CDN for general page layout and added responsiveness, the hover effect for buttons came from Hover.css, though I costumized it to better match my theme.

 ## How to Use the Site